 Multiprotocol Software License: The Multiprotocol Software license includes all the IP Software protocols, as well as Novell IPX, AppleTalk, DECnet Phase IV, DECnet/OSI, DLSw, and SDLC Relay.

 Upgrade License: An IP to Multiprotocol Software Upgrade license is available for all the products.
-Switching to IP Software and Switching to Multiprotocol Software Upgrade licenses are available for the DECswitch 900EE and DECswitch 900EF products.
-Customers who are upgrading should also purchase the IP or Multiprotocol Software Media and Documentation kit for the Brouter.
+Customers who are upgrading should also purchase the Multiprotocol Software Media and Documentation kit for the Brouter.

 SOFTWARE LICENSING